 You should not use Vicoprofen if you are allergic to hydrocodone or ibuprofen (Advil, Motrin), or if you have ever had an asthma attack or severe allergic reaction after taking aspirin or an NSAID.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 Ibuprofen can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
 Even people without heart disease or risk factors could have a stroke or heart attack while taking Vicoprofen.

 Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are using this medicine, especially in older adults.
+These conditions can occur without warning while you are using Vicoprofen, especially in older adults.

-To make sure Vicoprofen is safe for you, tell your doctor if you have:
+To make sure Vicoprofen is safe for you, tell your doctor if you have ever had:

-heart disease, high blood pressure, high cholesterol, fluid retention, diabetes, or if you smoke;
+heart disease, high blood pressure, fluid retention, diabetes, or if you smoke;

 liver or kidney disease;